Follow Us On

-Jude integrates leading edge science, research into consciousness and universal wisdom teachings into a wholistic wholeworld-view.
+Jude integrates leading-edge science, research into consciousness and universal wisdom teachings into a wholistic whole-world-view.
 This underpins her work aimed at enabling transformational and emergent resolutions to our collective planetary issues, raising awareness and empowering fundamental change and sustainable solutions to global problems.

 She holds a PhD in Archaeology from the University of Reading in the UK researching ancient cosmologies and a Masters Degree in Physics from Oxford University specialising in cosmology and quantum physics.

 She is the author of six non-fiction books currently available in 15 languages and 25 countries including CosMos – a co-creator’s guide to the whole-world co-authored with Dr Ervin Laszlo.
-Her first fictionalised e-book Legacy is available at amazon.
+Her first fictionalised e-book Legacy is available on amazon.

 Her latest is The Cosmic Hologram- In-formation at the Center of Creation, the first book of the Transformation trilogy and which won a silver Nautilus Book Award for 2017.
 She is currently writing book two Gaia: Her-Story.